pani-03/TODO-App_Web_Extension/README.md

 You’ll see the extension appear in your browser’s toolbar 🎉

-📸 Screenshots
-Preview of the extension and UI states:
+You’ll see the extension appear in your browser’s toolbar 🎉

 🪟 Extension Popup UI